 e.
 At the general informational meeting, members have the right to question the proposed budget and suggest changes in spending priorities.
 These changes should be incorporated by the board of directors if they are supported by the majority of members and are economically feasible.

 f.
-The board of directors must approve a finalized operating budget no later than the end of October each year, in order for new housing charges to come into effect on 1 January (see Occupancy RulesArticle 4.4).
+The board of directors must approve a finalized operating budget no later than the end of December each year.

 g.
 During each fiscal year, the board of directors has the authority to spend the operating funds of the co-op up to the amount of the total operating budget.
 The board can use a surplus in one category of expense to offset a deficit in another category of expense within the overall budget.